-(iii) Promotion of electron is not an essential condition prior to hybridization.
+(iii) Promotion of electrons is not an essential condition prior to hybridization.

 (iv) It is the orbital that undergoes hybridization and not the electrons.
-For example, for orbitals of a nitrogen atom (2.522p„1 2pyl 2 psi) belonging to valency shell when hybridize to form four hybrid orbitals, one of which has two electrons (as before) and the other three have one electron each.
+For example, for orbitals of a nitrogen atom (2.522p„1 2pyl 2 psi) belonging to a valency shell, when hybridized to form four hybrid orbitals, one of which has two electrons (as before) and the other three have one electron each.
 It is not necessary that only half-filled orbitals participate in hybridization.
 In some cases, even filled orbitals of valence shells take part in hybridization.

 Determination of hybridization of an atom in a molecule or ion:

-Steric number rule (given by Gillespie): Steric No. of an atom = number of atoms bonded with that atom + number of lone pair(s) left on that atom.
+Steric number rule (given by Gillespie): Steric number of an atom = number of atoms bonded with that atom + number of lone pair(s) left on that atom.